Romea/Romea.github.io/README.md

 - Contact and 404 pages are located in `_pages/`. *You don't need to touch any other file in this folder*
 - Images should be in `assets/images/`.
 Dont hesitate to create subfolders and keep things tidy.

+### Modify the main page
+- All the information is in `index.md`
+- To change one of the featured post, modify the `feature_row` object.
+Don't forget to also modify the url.

 ### Add a reseach/project item
 To add a project or a research page, simply add a file in the corresponding folder.
 Don't forget to add a teaser image.